hmlauth/LIRI-node-app/README.md

     * A preview link of the song from Spotify
     * The album that the song is from
     ```
-    *If no song is provided then LIRI will default to "The Sign" by Ace of Base!.
+    <em>*If no song is provided then LIRI will default to "The Sign" by Ace of Base!.</em>

 3. `node liri.js movie-this '<movie name here>'`
 - This will search the OMDB API for a movie and render the following information to the terminal/bash window: